Wildomar, California

 Wildomar is a city in southwest Riverside County, California, United States.
 The city was incorporated on July 1, 2008.
 As of the 2020 census, the population was 36,875.
-The community has grown very quickly during the early twenty-first century; the population has more than doubled since the 2000 census, when the community was still an unincorporated census-designated place.
+The community has grown quickly during the early 21st century; the population has more than doubled since the 2000 census, when the community was still an unincorporated census-designated place.

 History

 In the summer of 1880 when, looking down from the peak of Mt.
 Baldy, Franklin Heald of Pasadena first noticed Lake Elsinore, then known as La Laguna.
 A few months later, in October, Frank Kimbal of San Diego signed an agreement with the Atchison, Topeka and Santa Fe Railroad to build a rail line past the lake from San Diego to Barstow, then known as Waterman.

 The next winter, Heald traveled by buggy to see La Laguna (Lake Elsinore) at the same time work commenced on the rail line from San Diego skirting the lakeshore.
 The new line was to be known as the California Southern Railroad.
 Rails and spikes were brought from Antwerp, Belgium, and locomotives came from the Eastern Seaboard.
 The line was completed as far as Colton on August 14, 1882.
 The new train service was destined to bring development to the Wildomar area, then known as the southern portion of the Rancho La Laguna.

 Heald found that the Rancho La Laguna could be purchased, with the exception of some 500 acre owned by the Machado family, from the London and San Francisco Bank for $24,000.
 On July 3, 1883, Heald paid $1,000 as a down payment on the area.
 He then brought in William Collier and Donald Graham as partners.
 On September 24 of that year, the three men purchased the 12832 acre of Rancho La Laguna with an additional payment of $7,000 advanced by William Collier.
 The remaining debt was paid off shortly thereafter.

 The railroad placed a boxcar, known as "Car B", off to the north-west side of the mainline near what is now Clinton Keith Road on January 1, 1884.
 For a number of years, this served as the railroad depot for the area that was to become Wildomar.

 Heavy rains in the winter of 1884 left as much as 60 in washing out the railroad tracks below Temecula as well as along the San Jacinto River and Railroad Canyon near the shore of Lake Elsinore.
 Flood damage broke the California Southern Railroad financially.
 The Santa Fe Railroad came to the rescue.
 Santa Fe took over the rail line and rebuilt it by the beginning of 1885.
 The rail line through Wildomar became part of the Atchison, Topeka and Santa Fe Railroad.